The Final Few Moments

 “Yes, but we still have to take off and land,” she said.
 “Wow, I’m shaking.
 Look at my hand.”
 She held out her palm.
 Her fingers tremored.

-The plane backed away from the gate.
 Robert slid his laptop into its bag by his feet.
 He signaled the flight attendant.
 “Excuse me?
 I hope it’s not too late.
 Could I please have one of those?” he asked, indicating the vodka and cranberry.

 “Here you go,” he said.
 “I hope it helps.”